 In addition, under the Separation and Distribution Agreement, dated May 31, 2001, between FMC Corporation and FMC, FMC Corporation is required to indemnify us for certain claims made prior to our spin-off from FMC Corporation, as well as for other claims related to discontinued operations.
 Under the JBT Separation and Distribution Agreement, JBT is required to indemnify us for certain claims made prior to the spin-off of our Airport and FoodTech businesses, as well as for other claims related to JBT products or business operations.
-We expect that FMC Corporation will bear responsibility for a majority of these claims initiated subsequent to the spin-off, and that JBT will bear responsibility for other claims initiated subsequent to the spin-off.
+We expect that FMC Corporation will bear responsibility for a majority of these claims initiated subsequent to the spin-off.

-Contingent liabilities associated with liquidated damages- Some of our contracts contain penalty provisions that require us to pay liquidated damages if we are responsible for the failure to meet specified contractual milestone dates and the applicable customer asserts a conforming claim under these provisions.
+Contingent liabilities associated with liquidated damages-Some of our contracts contain penalty provisions that require us to pay liquidated damages if we are responsible for the failure to meet specified contractual milestone dates and the applicable customer asserts a conforming claim under these provisions.
 These contracts define the conditions under which our customers may make claims against us for liquidated damages.
 Based upon the evaluation of our performance and other legal analysis, management believes that we have appropriately accrued for probable liquidated damages at March 31, 2012, and December 31, 2011, and that the ultimate resolution of such matters will not materially affect our consolidated financial position, results of operations or cash flows.